Gyromorphs: a new class of functional disordered materials

-\textit{Gyromorphs and Quasicrystals --} We here further discuss the differences and commonalities between gyromorphs and quasicrystals.
+\textit{Gyromorphs and Quasicrystals --} Here, we further discuss the differences and commonalities between gyromorphs and quasicrystals.
 First, we produce a $14$-fold quasicrystal by de Bruijn's method~\cite{deBruijn1981,deBruijn1986}, and report its $S(k)$ in Fig.~\ref{fig:QCtoGyro}$(a),(c)$, respectively as an intensity map in $k$-space and as a radially-averaged function of $k$.
 The structure factor is patterned up to very large $k$, resulting in peaks with near-constant (but slowly decaying) intensity in the radial plot.
 We use this structure as an initial condition for our algorithm, aiming to enhance the height of the existing first ring of high quasicrystalline peaks (indicated by the arrow in Fig.~\ref{fig:QCtoGyro}$(b)$).
 The result, whose $S(k)$ is shown in Fig.~\ref{fig:QCtoGyro}$(b),(d)$ is indistinguishable from what we obtain from random initial conditions.
 In particular, note that the large-$k$ structure in $S$ is completely destroyed: the far-away pattern has been ``pumped'' into the peaks to make them (about 3 times) higher, as highlighted by a red dashed line.
 This experiment shows that gyromorphs, the minima of our loss function, are not simply noisy quasicrystals but do in fact display stronger peaks even at small $G$.
 Furthermore, gyromorphs are not simply entropically more favorable than quasicrystals, they actually better minimize our loss function.

-This difference becomes starker at larger orders of rotational symmetry, as the height of the $S(k)$ peaks of de Bruijn quasicrystals decays fast with $G$~\cite{Rechtsman2008}.
-However, we highlight an interesting link between gyromorphs and quasicrystals in Fig.~\ref{fig:gScomparison}, where we show side-by-side comparisons of these two quantities for $G=100$ in panels Fig.~\ref{fig:gScomparison}$(a)$,$(c)$, and $G=14$ in panels Fig.~\ref{fig:gScomparison}$(b)$,$(d)$.
-All systems were made using $N \approx 10^4$ points.
-The quasicrystals are constructed using de Bruijn's multigrid and dual method~\cite{deBruijn1981,deBruijn1986,Lutfalla2021}.
-The panels show near-perfect agreement between the real (resp. reciprocal) features of gyromorphs and the reciprocal (resp. real) features of quasicrystals.
-In other words, gyromorphs look like duals of quasicrystals.
-This is because the $S(k)$ of gyromorphs (resp. the $g(r)$ of quasicrystals) is dominated by one ring of high peaks, so that its Fourier transform is well approximated by a sum of cosines.
+This difference becomes starker at larger-order rotational symmetries, as the height of the $S(k)$ peaks of de Bruijn quasicrystals decays fast with $G$~\cite{Rechtsman2008}.

 To highlight that gyromorphs display quasi-long-range rotational order, in Fig.~\ref{fig:GyromorphicCorrelation}$(a)$, we plot a gyromorphic correlation function, $g_G$, defined as